 Food in Ancient China

 But rice doesn't grow in northern China, which is much drier and colder.
 People in northern China grew millet instead, starting about 8000 BC, and they gathered wild sorghum.
 By 5000 BC, many people in northern China ate mainly millet.
 They ate it boiled into a kind of porridge.

 Wheat was not native to China, so it took much longer to reach China.
 People in northern China first began to eat wheat about 2500 BC.
 Central Asian traders brought wheat to China from West Asia (and brought millet the other way).
 People in China boiled wheat like millet, to make something like Cream of Wheat.

 These were the main carbohydrates of China - rice, millet, sorghum, and wheat.
 In northern China, people mostly ate millet, wheat, and sorghum.
+Or, if they couldn't get those things, they lived on chestnuts.
 In southern China, people mostly ate rice.
 For fat, they crushed soybeans for soybean oil.
 Poor people ate almost nothing but these foods - they hardly ever had meat or fruit.

-When people could afford it, they bought or grew vegetables to put on their rice.
+People probably first came to Chine following the fish north along the Pacific coast, and by about 40,000 BC they invented pottery, probably in order to store fish and make pickled fish or fermented fish sauce.
+That made their rice taste a lot better!
+When people could afford it, they also bought or grew vegetables to put on their rice.
 Cucumbers and bok choy, for instance, are native to China.
 For fruits, the Chinese had citrons, peaches, and apricots.
 Ginger and anise are also from China (Americans use anise to make licorice).